louisechuayn/crypto-assessment/README.md

 # Crypto Data Analysis Project

-This repository contains two Jupyter notebooks that analyze different aspects of the cryptocurrency market using public APIs.
+This repository contains two Jupyter notebooks that analyse different aspects of the cryptocurrency market using public APIs.

 ## Project Overview